W33dIndeed/VulnGen/README.md

 ## Installation
 ### Python 3
-Make sure you are able to run python and pip command on your terminal
+Make sure you are able to run "python" and "pip" command on your terminal
 1. run "pip install mysql-connector-python" and "pip install requests"
 2. run "pip install mysql" if required
 ### Vagrant and Oracle VM Virtualbox
 Download the installers from their respective official websites and install them

 ## Usage
-- Set your attacking machine's network adapter on Oracle VM Virtualbox to be Bridged Adapter to ensure its on the same local network as the generated machine
+- Set your attacking machine's network adapter on Oracle VM Virtualbox to "Bridged Adapter" to ensure its on the same local network as the generated machine
-- Run with the command "python \VulnGen.py" (or the appropriate filename)
+- Run it with the command "python \VulnGen.py" (or the appropriate filename)
 - For the first run, select SMTP for its speed and efficiency
 - If it seems stuck at "default:" portion of the log, make sure to have Oracle VM Virtualbox open and the generated machine selected/highlighted.
 (Refer to 2nd image in Examples)